The information in this article applies to:

 - Click the Select Objects button, then click on the cabinet to select it and click the Copy/Paste edit button.

 - Click in the drawing area to place a copy of the cabinet.

-- If you would like to place more than one copy, double-click the Copy/Paste edit button, then click to place as many copies as you wish.
+- If you would like to place more than one copy, use the Sticky Mode edit button, then click to place as many copies as you wish.
 When you are finished making copies, click the Select Objects button.

 To place shelves and partitions